Signal processing approach to mesh refinement in simulations of axisymmetric droplet dynamics: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a new mesh refinement scheme for the vortex sheet formulation of inviscid droplet dynamics with axial symmetry.
 The method is based on signal processing using the Fourier coefficients of the curvature in the $r$--$z$ plane as a function of the arclength.
-A combination of the analytic envelope and the subsequent Gaussian filter enables to automatically detect two kinds of singularity formations, and additional computational costs for our mesh refinement are $\mathcal{O}(N\log N)$ with the help of the non-uniform fast Fourier transform.
+The combination of the analytic envelope and the subsequent Gaussian filter enables to detect two kinds of singularity formations with far less human intervention than the existing methods, and additional computational costs for our scheme are $\mathcal{O}(N\log N)$ with the help of the non-uniform fast Fourier transform.
 We have also proposed a non-iterative construction of the uniform parametrization for closed plane curves.
 It is used to confirm, at least in a geometric sense, a convergence of the time-stepping procedure with the approximation (\ref{eq:def_ratio_approx}) introduced by NS04.
-There are two important directions for future developments.
-Firstly, as discussed in Section \ref{sec5}, a hanging bridge between two peaks of the guideline function $GL$, which is found in the case of bag breakup, results in some inefficiency in our mesh refinement scheme.
-This drawback motivates us to seek an alternative technique in signal processing that replaces the analytic envelope employed in this paper.
+There are two important directions for future developments related to the issues discussed in Section \ref{sec5},.
+Firstly, a hanging bridge between two peaks of the guideline function $GL$, which is found in the case of bag breakup, results in some inefficiency of our mesh refinement scheme.
+This drawback motivates us to seek an alternative technique from signal processing that replaces the analytic envelope employed in this paper.
 Also, for the smoothing step, it may be interesting to switch from the heat kernel to other window functions such as the Kaiser‐Bessel family \cite{Kaiser1966}.
 Secondly, an adaptive stepsize control is desirable in simulations of vortex sheets with surface tension.
-In addition to the small time-scales near self-intersections, HLS94 reports that the ``shadow" of the Moore's singularity and its saturation will lead to fast changes in solutions and can cause sudden drops in overall accuracy.
+In addition to small time-scales near self-intersections and the stiffness of the governing equations, HLS94 reports that the ``shadow" of the Moore's singularity and its saturation will lead to fast changes in solutions and can cause sudden drops in overall accuracy.
 Moreover, Ambrose \cite{Ambrose2009} points out using their model problem that a nearly-singular behavior unrelated to any self-intersection can appear even in the non-zero surface tension case.
-Unfortunately, it is not trivial to change the stepsize adaptively in our current method because of the formula (\ref{eq:def_ratio_approx}) with $\tau=c_i\Delta t$.
-To overcome this difficulty, it may be a key to gain more insights into the approximation as a delay term in the formulation.
+As discussed, one possibility is to interpolate numerical solutions in the temporal direction so that we can freely choose the delay $\tau$ regardless of the stepsize or the time-integration scheme.
 These projects are currently in progress.